 Deciding On How Many Bees To Get

 It’s strongly recommended by the beekeeper’s association that you start with two hives by either purchasing a nuc (nucleus hive, or mini hive with a queen & some workers) or even two fully established hives.
-Having two hives allows you a comparison point when you’re watching the health of the hive and allows you to see when one hive is strongly outperforming the other – perhaps you need to inspect the under-performing hive more closely to see what’s up.
+Having two hives allows you a comparison point when you’re watching the health of the hive.
+It also allows you to see when one hive is strongly outperforming the other.
+Perhaps you need to inspect the under-performing hive more closely to see what’s up.
 We could have purchased a nuc more inexpensively but we decided to purchase two established hives from a local beekeeper.

 Picking Up Our 2 Established Hives

-When we came back that evening to pick up the hives we brought along a couple of tie-down straps long enough to go around each hive – we’d hate for the top to go flying off on the way home!
-We strapped the three pieces together – our bottom board, her hive box with bees, and our hive top – and we loaded the two hive boxes into the back our our truck and drove home (about 30 miles away).
+When we came back that evening to pick up the hives we brought along a couple of tie-down straps long enough to go around each hive.
+We’d hate for the top to go flying off on the way home!
+We strapped the three pieces together – our bottom board, her hive box with bees, and our hive top.
+Then we loaded the two hive boxes into the back our our truck and drove home (about 30 miles away).
 Once home RancherMan backed the truck to the location we’d prepared for the bees and put on his bee suit, veil and protective gloves.
 He set the hive boxes on the raised stand he’d built for them, and removed the screen that had been holding the bees inside the hive.
 Even with the jostling of moving the hives to a new location there was very little activity when he removed the screen.

 Observing New-Hive Activity